pranshugaba/hugo-website/content/uses/_index.md

 ## Laptop

-I am running [Arch Linux](https://archlinux.org) on my ThinkPad P1, btw.
+I use [Arch Linux](https://archlinux.org), btw, on my ThinkPad P1 as my daily driver.
-While I mainly use [XMonad](https://xmonad.org), I occasionally use GNOME on Wayland.
+I used to use the tiling window manager [XMonad](https://xmonad.org).
+However, I find the touchpad gestures of [GNOME on Wayland](https://www.gnome.org/) much smoother and a joy to use, and since XMonad does not support Wayland, I now use GNOME as my desktop environment.
+I still prefer XMonad when I am on desktop.

 ### Text Editor

 I mostly use [Neovim](neovim) to edit text files.
-I used to use VSCodium, but I have prefer Neovim now.
+I occasionally use VSCodium as well.

 ### Browser